 Paris is an exciting city with an important cultural heritage, endless museums, art galleries, and beautiful displays of architecture of different artistic movements, breathtaking sights and a fantastic nightlife.
 The rich language and culture of France experienced through the lens of an internship offers students an extraordinary opportunity to integrate into Parisian life.
 Students benefit greatly by fine-tuning their language skills and developing practical professional skills.

 Program Requirements & Application Process

 Students interested in applying for this program should meet with the Assistant Director of International Programs and obtain the necessary materials.
 In addition, students should meet with their major advisor and their designated Faculty Moderator.
 Students must create a resume in the standard European format and materials are provided by the Office of International Programs.
-The Fall 2014 deadline is March 21st and the Spring 2015 deadline is October 10th.
+The deadline for the fall semester is in March 11th and the spring is September 25th.

 Students should begin the application process by filling out Stonehill's on-line application form on myHill.
 Go to myHill>myPlans>"Apply for an International Program".

 - Fall Semester: Early September - Mid-December (TBA)